By cthiou, on 02 Mar 2024

 Walk in the void, head in the air

-“It’s the meditative side that I liked about this discipline.
-When you walk on a balancing strap, you are bound to be intensely focused.
-You're asking your entire body to perform a difficult task that your brain commands unconsciously.
-It brings a feeling of being grounded in the present moment that captivated me from the start, it’s a way for me to calm my mind.”
+“It was the meditative aspect of this discipline that appealed to me.
+When you walk on a tightrope, you are inevitably intensely focused.
+You ask your entire body to perform a difficult task that your brain unconsciously commands.
+This brings a feeling of being grounded in the present moment that captivated me from the start; it’s a way for me to calm my mind.”

 A repojrand attached to its village of origin